Live and work in the Oregon Wilderness!

 All of our work is based around one simple idea: people will protect what they care about, and they will care about what they know.
 Through our outdoor school, summer camps, and workshop programs, we bring kids and adults face-to-face with the outdoor places that make Oregon great—pristine mountain streams, uncut vistas, and old-growth forests.

 The Employee Experience

-As an employee of Opal Creek Ancient Forest Center, you live and work in the historic mining town of Jawbone Flats, in the heart of the Opal Creek Wilderness.
+As an employee, you live and work in the heart of the Opal Creek Wilderness.
 You interact with guests and hikers who remind you, “wow, you are so lucky to live in such a beautiful place!”
 These interactions happen in the flow of a work day and also on your way to the shower.
 Work and life are intertwined in Jawbone Flats.

-You live in a community of 10-12 people.
-Whether you are a member of the program team: educating kids and adults with the old growth forest as your classroom, the kitchen team: nourishing students and guests with local, house-made, and vegetarian fare, or the facilities team: maintaining and upgrading the off-grid mining town, you work with everyone to support our mission while enjoying the perks and overcoming the challenges that come with remote living.
+You live in a community of 11 people.
+Whether you are a member of the program team: educating kids and adults with the old growth forest as your classroom, the kitchen team: nourishing students and guests with seasonal, vegetarian, and house-made fare, or the facilities team: maintaining and upgrading the off-grid mining town, you work with everyone to support our mission while enjoying the perks and overcoming the challenges that come with remote living.

-- Integrity and Dependability: You are honest, approachable, and reliable.
+You are always learning.
 You are curious and unafraid to ask questions.

 Room and Board